 Imprisoned: July 1, 2007

-security officials arrested journalist and human rights activist Kaboudvand at his Tehran office, according to Amnesty International and CPJ sources.
+Plainclothes security officials arrested journalist and human rights activist Kaboudvand at his Tehran office, according to Amnesty International and CPJ sources.
 He is being held at Evin Prison in Tehran.

 Authorities accused Kaboudvand, head of the Human Rights

 Organization of Kurdistan and managing editor of the weekly

 Imprisoned: October 8, 2008